 “University-based research studies indicate that the Bridge sends gentle electrical impulses to areas of the brain and branches of nerves leading into the spinal chord via [electrodes attached to the skin] near nerve endings found in and around the ear, effectively aiding in the reduction of symptoms of opioid withdrawal in often as little as 10 minutes,” according to the company that developed the device.

-Always on the cutting edge of addiction treatment modalities, Dr. Akikur Mohammad, founder and CEO of Inspire Malibu, has been trained in the use of the Bridge and is now making it available to patients at Inspire Malibu treatment facilities.
+Always on the cutting edge of addiction treatment modalities Inspire Malibu has been trained in the use of the Bridge and is now making it available to patients at our treatment facilities.